CalamityAdam/iot/full-stack-project/proposal/README.md

 you need to store for your app to work, and how best to organize it to minimize duplication and maximize ease of access.

+### Frontend Routes and Components

+- `frontend-routes`

+Link to a page that lists yourfrontend React Router routes.
+Discuss what components will be rendered at those routes.

-### Routes
+### Backend Routes

-- `routes`
+- `backend-routes`

-Link to a page that lists your Rails API endpoints and frontend React Router routes.
+Link to a page that lists your Rails API endpoints.
 Break these up between HTML and JSON endpoints.
-Discuss what params, if any, will be needed for each route, and what information will be returned.

 ### Implementation Timeline